 The 5 Best Pens for Your Moleskine Journals

 This is the best overall option.
-It helps users create text that is both clear and visible, making it perfect for Moleskine journals.
-It is also available in a wide choice of colors, so you can stay organized and color coded easily.
+It helps users create a text that is both clear and visible, making it perfect for Moleskine journals.
+It is also available in a wide choice of colors, so you can stay organized and color-coded easily.

 These pens also offer a metal clip so you can secure them wherever you want them to be.
 They are also refillable, so you can continue to use these pens without hurting the environment by wasting materials.

 This is the best smear-proof option for lefties.
-The have a form-fitting rubber grip that helps you write with comfort and they create clean, precise lines, making them great for using on Moleskine.
+They have a form-fitting rubber grip that helps you write with comfort and they create clean, precise lines, making them great for using on Moleskine.

 All of the pens reviewed today are excellent for writing in a Moleskine journal.
 However, the winner for today is the Uni-Ball 207 Retractable Gel Pens, Micro Point, Black for its fade-proof ink, great writing experience, and wide selection of colors.

 Now, if you have your favorite pen already but have no idea on what to write, these journal prompts might help:

 - 35 Morning Journal Prompts to Inspire the Day Ahead of You